-MR. ZUCHLEWSKI: Just a few comments.
-I think the one that hit me the most was the grinding pump and the sanitary sewer.
-I think the developer, I would like to hear from him through plan reviews and whatever that, you know, if it's -- if the gravity system doesn't work, that he will upgrade that system and handle that.
+MR. ZUCHLEWSKI: Just a few I think the one that hit me the most was the grinding pump and the sanitary sewer.
+I think the developer, I would like to hear from him through plan reviews and whatever that, you know, if it's -- if the system and handle that.
 I think that's critical.
-I mean, no matter what kind of village you have, no matter what the price is, if the stuff doesn't flow in the right direction, it's a problem.
-And apparently it's a problem already for the people that are there.
+10 Ι matter what the price is, if the stuff doesn't flow in 12 the right direction, it's a problem.
+And apparently 13 it's a problem already for the people that are there.